kaunel85/ong-bylaws/bylaws.md

 69. The Judiciary process will be followed as outlined in the Procedures

 70. To call a Judicial Committee a Member must report before the Executive Committee for an explanation as to why the Judicial Committee meeting must be called.
     1. The Executive Committee can call the Judicial Committee meeting with a 66% vote.
-Regardless of the executive's decision, it must be presented at Chapter and may be appealed by the Chapter with a 66% vote of non-executive Members attending a Chapter Meeting.
+Regardless of the executive's decision, it must be presented at Chapter and may be appealed by the Chapter with an affirmative vote from 50% of non-executive members eligible to vote.

 71. Discipline will be determined at the discretion of the Judicial Committee or the Executive Committee, except in cases where disciplinary action has been previously prescribed by The Code Sections 154, 155, and 156.